We are extremely grateful to the 5 donors who have funded a new water storage system at Dolma Ling Nunnery in northern India.

 The old water storage system for the main staff building was almost 20 years old and had to be replaced.
 The water tanks were located in the attic area of the building, but the ball cocks on the tanks often failed, especially during the heavy monsoon rains, causing the water to overflow.
 This led to dampness, dripping into the rooms, mold, and loss of precious water.

-The nunnery must urgently shift the old, failing water storage tanks to a new, better location.
-We need your help to create a new, purpose-built water storage system that will house eight 500-liter water tanks, using the existing pump and gravity-fed system to save money.
+The new water storage system involves moving the old, failing water storage tanks to a new, better location.
+The new system houses eight 500-liter water tanks, using the existing pump and gravity-fed system to save money.

 - The staff living quarters will no long become damp and moldy because of water tanks overflowing in the roof creating an unhealthy living situation;

 - The building housing the staff quarters will no longer be degraded by water seepage;

 - The water supply will be better controlled with much less water wasted.